How To Save Money On Your Next Starbucks Experience

 Remember my post about bulk buying?
 That is what I usually do.

-I purchase a box of Tazo® tea from the counter.
-That will cost me P250 (approx $6) for a pack of 24 bags.
-And then whenever I need to go to Starbucks to meet a client or hangout with friends, I just bring a bag to the counter and request the barista for hot water in a mug for my tea and buy a couple of honey sticks at P5 each.
+One box costs P525 for a pack of 12 bags.
+And then whenever I need to go to Starbucks to meet a client or hangout with friends, I just bring a bag to the counter and request the barista for a mug with hot water.

-This brings my total cost for my drink to a low, low price of approximately P24 (approx $0.54).
-Great way to save money huh?
+This brings my total cost for my drink to approximately P45.
+Great way to save money, huh?

 Lastly, I’d like to share some varieties I do so that you won’t drown of boredom with your hot tea.